uw-dims/dims-ocd/source/currentsystem.rst

   pre-requisite for the Ops-Trust stewards to allow the code to be released to the general public.

++ It is assumed that the open source tools necessary to provide the full set of capabilities described here and in the DIMS :ref:`dimssr:dimssystemrequirements` document, can be assembled in such a manner that they provide the necessary features in a coherent and integrated a manner.

 + We assume that the stakeholders who have expressed an interest in providing requirements and beta-testing feedback will follow through.
 It will be important to have at least two groups (beyond the Ops-Trust community and